-2 restaurants in southwestern Michigan settle pay dispute
+2 restaurants in southwestern Mich. settle pay dispute

 Kalamazoo — Two pancake restaurants in southwestern Michigan have agreed to pay $245,000 to more than 100 employees to settle an investigation over wages, tips and overtime.

 A court filing shows at least one worker at Sophia’s House of Pancakes will receive $9,500.
 The restaurant operates in Kalamazoo and Benton Harbor.

 The settlement was approved Monday by Grand Rapids federal Judge Robert Holmes Bell.
 The U.S. Labor Department filed a lawsuit in 2014.

 Nicholas Mumma, who worked at the Kalamazoo location in 2010, will get $158.
 He tells the Kalamazoo Gazette that he was allowed to keep only a percentage of his tips.

 John Philis, owner of Sophia’s House in Kalamazoo, says he’s working with his lawyer to ensure he’s following the law.